ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

     representation of the binary SCT data as defined in
     {{RFC-6962-BIS-09}} Section 3.3.

-The 'x509\_chain' element MUST contain at least the leaf certificate and SHOULD contain the full chain to a root accepted by all of the logs in the set of logs issuing all the SCTs in the 'sct\_data' element.
+The 'x509\_chain' element MUST contain the full chain from the leaf certificate to a trust anchor (either pre-loaded or locally added) accepted by all of the logs in the set of logs issuing all the SCTs in the 'sct\_data' element.

+\[
+  TODO: I'm sorry, I know we discussed this before, but I again take concern with "a trust anchor accepted by all of the logs in the set of logs issuing all
+    the SCTs in the 'sct\_data' element."
+  The client doesn't know if the log accepts the root it chained to.
+All it knows is "This is an SCT from a log I trust." and "This is the cert chain I built."

+  What was the rational for keeping that phrase in?
+Shouldn't it just be:
+  The 'x509\_chain' element MUST contain the full chain from the leaf certificate to a trust anchor.
+\]

-Some clients have trust anchors that are locally added (e.g. by an administrator or by the user themselves).
-A local trust anchor is potentially privacy-sensitive since it may carry information about the specific computer or user.
-If a certificate is covered by SCTs issued by publicly trusted logs, but it chains to a privacy-sensitive local trust anchor, the client SHOULD NOT include anything but the leaf certificate in the 'x509\_chain' element.
+Some clients have trust anchors or logs that are locally added (e.g. by an administrator or by the user themselves).
+These additions are potentially privacy-sensitive because they can carry information about the specific configuration, computer, or user.

+Certificates validated by locally added trust anchors will commonly have no SCTs associated with them, so in this case no action is needed with respect to CT Gossip.
+SCTs issued by locally added logs MUST NOT be reported via SCT Feedback.

+If a certificate is validated by SCTs issued by publicly trusted logs, but chains to a local trust anchor, the client MAY perfom SCT Feedback for this SCT and certificate chain bundle.
+Perfoming SCT Feedback may be advantageous for the broader Internet and CT ecosystem, but may also disclose information about the client.
+If the client elects to omit SCT Feedback, it can still choose to perform STH Pollination after fetching an inclusion proof, as specified in  {{#sth-pollination}}.

 \[TBD: Be strict about what sct_data may contain or is this sufficiently implied by previous sections?\]

-\[TBD: There was discussion about including a few field for client->server reporting, which is the exact set and order of certificates sent by the HTTPS server to the client.
-This is additional diagnostic information that a HTTPS server could use to check it's deployment... but is pretty much useless to CT or gossip.
-Right now we're not including this, but we're polling server operators to see if they would welcome this data.\]

 ## STH pollination {#sth-pollination}